bmeares/Meerschaum/docs/mkdocs/index.md

   <h3>Organize ETL Processes into <a href="/reference/pipes">Pipes</a></h3>

-  <p>Meerschaum <a href="/reference/pipes">Pipes</a> represent parametrized ETL processes to update your target tables.
-Pipes are tagged and organized into hierarchies to make scaling up a breeze.</p>
+  <p>Meerschaum <a href="/reference/pipes">Pipes</a> are parametrized ETL processes that are tagged and organized into hierarchies to make scaling up a breeze.</p>

   <img src="/assets/screenshots/show-pipes-fred.png"></img>
   <img src="/assets/screenshots/show-pipes-chicken.png"></img>

   <h3>Robust <a href="/reference/plugins/writing-plugins/">Plugin System</a></h3>
-  <p>Plugins make it easy to ingest any data source or add functionality to Meerschaum.</p>
+  <p>Plugins make it easy to ingest any data source, add functionality to Meerschaum, and organize your utility scripts.</p>
   <img src="/assets/screenshots/plugin-init.png"></img>